YuchenX063/template/_pages/database_intro.md

 ## The Design of the Database

 As introduced in the section [Context](https://yuchenx063.github.io/template/context), there are various types of data – catholic institutions and people – in the almanacs.
 What’s more, these data are interconnected with each other: in a specific year, for example, a church may be attending a few other smaller churches, while having multiple priests residing in it.
-In other words, as shown in the picture below, there are a lot of many-to-many relations between catholic institutions (for the sake of simplicity, I named them as “church”) and catholic institutions, as well as between catholic institutions and people.
+In other words, as shown in the picture below, there are a lot of many-to-many relations between catholic institutions (for the sake of simplicity, I named them “church”) and catholic institutions, as well as between catholic institutions and people.
+Plus, this section will be updated once I finish redesigning the table structure on the backend.

 <p align="center">
     <img src="assets/img/data_relationship.png" width="700"/>
 </p>

 Besides, it is noteworthy that the relationship between catholic institutions and catholic institutions, as well as between catholic institutions and people, can change over time.
-In the following demonstrative chart, we can see that compared with year 1869, church001 no longer attends church002 in 1870, and person002 switches to church002 instead of staying in church001.
-Similar changes of how institutions and people are related to each other take place very frequently in the almanacs.
+In the following demonstrative chart, we can see that compared with the year 1869, church001 no longer attends church002 in 1870, and person002 switches to church002 instead of staying in church001.
+Similar changes in how institutions and people are related to each other take place very frequently in the almanacs.

 <p align="center">
     <img src="assets/img/data relationship_2.png" width="700"/>
 </p>

-Therefore, in order not only to track and search for the evolvement of metadata (for example, how a catholic church's name change over time) but also the evolvement of the relationship between different categories of data, a database is needed to store **the metadata** *and* **the relationship** between metadata.
-This chart illustrates how I design the tables:
+Therefore, in order not only to track and search for the evolvement of metadata (for example, how a catholic church's name changes over time) but also the evolvement of the relationship between different categories of data, a database is needed to store **the metadata** *and* **the relationship** between metadata.
+This chart illustrates how I designed the tables:

 <p align="center">
     <img src="assets/img/tables.png" width="700"/>